Curricular Practical Training (CPT)

 *Time at USC: Students must have maintained full-time student status for at least one academic year.
 If you attended undergraduate or Master's programs at a U.S. Institution, you may be eligible for CPT earlier.
-Please see a GAPP advisor in OHE-106 and OIS CPT Website for more information.
+Please see a VASE advisor in OHE-106 and OIS CPT Website for more information.

 *Progressive Degree program (PDP) students are waived of the Online Training requirement.

 *PhD students: CPT cannot be approved for a PhD student who has applied or is planning to apply for a program extension unless the CPT directly supports research or writing the dissertation.
 In which case, you must upload a written explanation along with your offer letter.

 *Students who fulfilled degree requirements may be eligible to take internship with a 3/4 unit course enrolled in their final semester before I-20 Program End Date.
 Internship is not an acceptable reason for Program Extension.

 - Students must register for an internship course during the semester they wish to do CPT.

 - ENGR 596 is 1 unit; ENGR 597 is 0.5 unit; and ENGR 598 is 0 unit.